Earned Value Management Tutorial

 - Actual Cost is the actual amount spent for the completion of a task or a project

-When you have these elements available, you can easily calculate the Earned Value of the project by using earned value management forecasting formulas.
+When you have these elements available, you can easily calculate the Earned Value of the project by using earned value analysis formulas.
 Thus, you will better understand the current status of your project and compare it with the planned progress.
 Note that there are many earned value management software available on the market (like Primavera P6).
 Using one of them may help you to perform these calculations in an effective way.